After installing the Baota Panel, it comes with a built-in firewall. CentOS 6 uses iptables, CentOS 7 uses firewalld, and Debian/Ubuntu uses ufw.

 Stop: systemctl disable firewalld

-Disable: systemctl stop firewalld The command to open a port with firewalld is as follows:
+The command to open a port in firewalld is as follows:

-sudo firewall-cmd --zone=public --add-port=3000/tcp --permanent
+sudo firewall-cmd --zone=public --add-port=3000/tcp --permanent sudo firewall-cmd --reload

-CentOS 6 iptables Firewall Commands
+CentOS 6 iptables firewall commands

 service iptables status